 It can be observed that even if we strictly follow the proof procedure of the Synonymous Likelihood Lemma to derive the classical likelihood term, most of the operations are redundant: every time a new term is introduced, there always exists an opposing term that directly cancels it.
 The same holds for the analysis result: although a KL divergence term $D_{\text{KL}}[p_{\boldsymbol{X}} || p_{\hat{\boldsymbol{X}}}]$ appears in the analysis result, it is simultaneously eliminated by its corresponding negative KL term $-D_{\text{KL}}[p_{\boldsymbol{X}} || p_{\hat{\boldsymbol{X}}}]$, and recover the original likelihood term.

-These analysis results imply that when the ideal synset at the source is not considered, the KL divergence term loses its structural role corresponding to the ideal synset, thus cannot be naturally obtained and held in the analysis result, thereby proving the proposition. \end{proof}
+These analysis results imply that when the ideal synset at the source is not considered, the KL divergence term loses its structural role corresponding to the ideal synset { and cannot be retained as an independent term in this analytical route}, thereby proving the proposition. \end{proof}

+\begin{remark} { Proposition \ref{NaturalKL} shows that, within the proposed synset-oriented analytical route, the emergence of the distributional divergence term relies on modeling an ideal synset composed of samples perceptually similar to the source signal, rather than treating the reconstruction target as a singleton set.
+Importantly, this result does not exclude other possible derivations of perceptual divergence terms; rather, it highlights that the proposed synonymous formulation provides one principled route for explaining the emergence of such a term from a synset-oriented reconstruction objective.} \end{remark}

 It should be noted that this proposition actually illustrates the degeneration relationship between existing signal compression methods guided by the RDP tradeoff and classical RD-based methods.
 As indicated by the dashed line in Fig.~\ref{fig_6}, when the source does not consider the existence of an ideal synset, the RDP tradeoff degenerates to the classical RD tradeoff, i.e.,